menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 For information on configuring Microsoft Azure DNS, see :ref:`configure-azure-dns`.

-Where to install Men&Mice DNS Server Controller
+Where to install Micetro DNS Server Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Men&Mice Central is installed on a Windows host, one option is to install Men&Mice DNS Server Controller on the same host.
+If Men&Mice Central is installed on a Windows host, one option is to install Micetro DNS Server Controller on the same host.
 If this is not done, the system will need to be told where to find the DNS Server Controller when adding a new DNS server to the system.
 This will be presented as connecting via proxy.

 .. note::
   The Men&Mice communication protocol used to control a DNS server is more efficient than the Microsoft protocol.
-This means that if a DNS server is separated from Men&Mice Central by a slow network link, it is more efficient to install a copy of the Men&Mice DNS Server Controller in the same local network (the same site, typically) as the DNS server.
+This means that if a DNS server is separated from Men&Mice Central by a slow network link, it is more efficient to install a copy of the Micetro DNS Server Controller in the same local network (the same site, typically) as the DNS server.

 .. _authserve: